 Bachelor of Arts (B.A.) in English

-All students are required to take English 86: Critical Approaches to Literature, and it is recommended that this be completed in the sophomore year.
+Majors must take English 86: Critical Approaches to Literature, preferably in their sophomore year.

-At the100 level, our advanced courses, at least 3 hours (1 class) must be taken in each of the 4 department categories:
+At the100 level, majors must take at least 3 hours (1 class) in each of these categories:

-- Category A: study of the English Language, creative writing, rhetoric and composition, critical theory, and cultural studies (ENGS 101-120, ENGS 201-212 and all FTS courses)
+- A: The English language, creative writing, rhetoric and composition, critical theory, and cultural studies (ENGS 101-120, ENGS 201-212 and all FTS courses)

-In the senior year, all students must complete a 200-level senior seminar, the topics of which vary by instructor.
-The senior seminar may also fulfill one of the 4 department categories above.
+In the senior year, majors must complete a 200-level senior seminar, which may also fulfill one of the four categories above.

 No more than 9 hours of advanced writing (ENGS 117-120 and FTS 144 and 145) may count towards the major.